Twinklebear/tobj/README.md

 Meshes can be triangulated on the fly or left as-is.

-Note that only polygons that are trivially convertible to triangle fans are supported, arbitrary polygons may not behave as expected.
+Note that only polygons that are trivially convertible to triangle fans are supported.
+Arbitrary polygons may not behave as expected.
 The best solution would be to re-export your mesh using only triangles in your modeling software.

 ## Optional – Normals & Texture Coordinates